Want to know how your SEO efforts are paying off?

 Once you’ve added and verified your website, you’ll be able to see tons of information about your site’s performance in GSC.

-Below, I’ll break down all of the data and reports you can pull from Google Search Console.
+Below, I’ll break down how to use Google Search Console and detail all of the data and reports you can pull from it.

 Google Search Console Overview